What Is A Beam?

 A beam is called a continuous beam when it is simply supported at both ends with intermediate support too.

-These types of the beam have more than one span.
-Continuous beam is most commonly used in bridge construction.
+These types of beams have more than one span.
+A continuous beam is most commonly used in bridge construction.
 A beam of this type has more than two supports along its length.

 - It has lesser maximum deflection than a simply supported beam.

 - With a continuous beam, we can use span or distance as compared to simply supported beams.